Why The World Is Still Pumping So Much Oil Even As Demand Drops Away

 There's another way that oil companies are reducing output: cutting back on new wells.

 Drilling a new well is expensive.
-Last month, the Dallas Fed Energy Survey reported that on average, U.S. firms need oil prices to be at least $49 per barrel in order to profitably drill a new well.
+Last month, the Dallas Fed Energy Survey reported that on average, U.S. firms need oil prices to be at least $49 per barrel to profitably drill a new well.
 The U.S. benchmark oil price is currently at less than $14 a barrel.

 So when prices drop, companies often move quite quickly to reduce drilling — well before they shut in existing production.